 Symptoms of early disease first appear in the base of the affected plant, with roughly round brown spots on the leaves and stems. (especially on tomato or potato)

 As the lesions expand, the spots appear yellow halos.
 Lesions larger than 10 mm in diameter usually have dark concentric rings.

 Eventually, multiple spots on a single leaf will merge, resulting in extensive destruction of the leaf tissue.
-Early disease can cause the lower leaves to be completely deleaved and even lead to the death of infected plants.
+Early disease can cause the lower leaves to be wholly deleaved and even lead to the death of infected plants.

 They expand rapidly and produce white fungi growth in wet conditions.
 Soft rot causes the stem to collapse quickly, turning into dark brown.